gauravkj/centralite-elegance/README.md

 If you have not tested switches and scenes yet:
 - leave `include_switches` disabled
 - leave `include_scenes` disabled

+## Updating options

+After the integration is added, you can change optional settings from:

+**Settings → Devices & Services → Centralite Elegance → Configure**

+This is useful for enabling or disabling experimental switch and scene support without removing and re-adding the integration.

 ## Serial connection